 Common Causes of Automobile Accidents in Washington

 Each year, dozens of reasons are cited as the cause of accidents.
 As reported in the Washington State 2015 Annual Collision Summary, driver inattention and distraction (46,348) was far and away the most common cause of most collisions, followed by speeding (19,662), failure to yield (18,876), and following too closely (17,765).
 Unsurprisingly, alcohol and/or drug use while operating a vehicle was the leading cause of all fatal collisions (237) by a substantial margin.
 However, there are plenty of other reasons for automobile collisions.
-The table below shows the top causes of all accidents in Washington as well as their frequency of occurrence reported in 2015:
+The graphic below highlights some noteworthy car accident statistics for Washington State:

 Relevant Car Accident Precautions